Fox Chapel Area amends graduation requirements to include college/career planning

-The school board approved the move this month, saying that with increased emphasis on planning and next steps after high school, Career and College Essentials helps students explore post-secondary options and achieve their goals.
+The school board on Monday night approved the move, saying that with increased emphasis on planning and next steps after high school, Career and College Essentials helps students explore post-secondary options and achieve their goals.

 Graduation requirements were modified to include an increase from 0 to 0.5 credits in Career and College Essentials — formerly an elective — and a decrease from 3 to 2.5 credits in health, safety and physical education.

 Total credit requirements for graduation remain at 27.

 The change, High School Lead Principal Michael Hower said, is due to an increased focus on college, career and industry-based education.